mini

 Miscellaneous tips

-saves the full history of your last run to your global config directory.
-The path to the directory is printed when you startmini
+minisaves the full history of your last run to your global config directory.
+The path to the directory is printed when you startmini.

 Implementation